Welcome!

 First-Year Parent & Camper Orientation

-We highly recommend that first-year GAC families (parents & campers!) register to attend one of the First-Year Family Orientations listed below to learn more about what to expect from your first summer at GAC.
+We highly recommend that first-year GAC families (parents & campers!) register to attend a First-Year Family Orientation to learn more about what to expect from your first summer at GAC.
 We’ll share helpful tips and information like what to expect on arrival day, packing tips, who to ask for help at camp, and more as you and your camper prepare for camp.

 - Sunday, May 18 at 4pm PT*